Kundalpur, Bihar: Demographics

 According to the 2011 Census of India, Kundalpur had a population of 1,640 in 321 households.
 Males constituted 52.31% of the population and females 47.68%.
 Kundalpur has an average literacy rate of 42.56%, which is lower than the national average of 74%.
 Male literacy is 62.46%, and female literacy is 37.53%.
 In Kundalpur, 18.59% of the population is under 6 years of age.

-Possible birthplace of Mahavira
+Birthplace of Mahavira

 The birthplace of Mahavira (the 24th tirthankara of Jainism) remains a subject of dispute.
 According to the Uttarapurana — a Digambara text — Mahavira was born in "Kundpur", in the Videha kingdom.
 The Kalpa Sutra — a Svetambara text — uses the name "Kundagrama".
 Most Jains assert that the village of Basu Kund near the town of Vaishali is the location of the birthplace of Mahavira.
 However, some Jains of the Digambara sect have recently asserted that the village of Kundalpur in Nalanda district is the correct location.